avoss/ankijazz/README.md

     ./gradlew createAnkiProfileWithMedia

-Then import build/anki/*.txt into Anki build profile, make sure that you use TAB as separator and allow duplicate fields.
+Then import build/anki/*.txt into Anki build profile, make sure that you use TAB as separator and allow duplicates.